 What steps can younger arbitration practitioners take to improve their chances of getting appointments?
 Is there an important role to play here for experienced lawyers?

 I would start by directing them to read the published note of my address on the subject of some 15 years ago to the Chartered Institute of Arbitrators, published in Arbitration: The International Journal of Arbitration, Mediation and Dispute Management (volume 71, pp 329–338, Sweet & Maxwell, 2005).

-The global chair of international arbitration at Quinn Emanuel Urquhart & Sullivan, Stephen specialises in commercial and investment treaty arbitration.
-He has been counsel in more than 200 arbitrations and has sat as arbitrator in more than 50 cases of all types, commercial and investor-state.
+The global chair of international arbitration at Quinn Emanuel Urquhart & Sullivan, Stephen specialises in international commercial and investment treaty arbitration.
+He has been counsel in more than 200 arbitrations and has sat as arbitrator in more than 75 cases of all types, commercial and investor-state.

 Stephen is recognised as a leader in his field and has recently been described as “one of the most impressive advocates around”, “a masterful cross-examiner”, a “tenacious fighter”, the “maestro of strategy”, “one of the gurus in the field” and “one of the pre-eminent ICSID arbitration experts in the world”.
 Colleagues and clients praise Stephen’s “finely honed instincts for strategy in advocacy”.
 Stephen has earned numerous client and peer-review awards in recognition of his handling of highly complex and high-value cross-border disputes.

 Although a recognised expert in all types of arbitration, Stephen’s emphasis has been on disputes in energy, mining and natural resources, telecoms, converging technologies, mergers and acquisitions and construction projects.